nvthielen81/Netware/build book/onenote.md

 this book is covering:
  * - The decryption off, the bios (SD) chip
  * - Sampel code assembler C++ as well
- * - Neuron (NetWare, network)
+ *- Neuron (NetWare, network)

 * Disk Data table:
 -------------------------------------------------------------------------------------------------
-in order to program like putting words the creation of a machine you need to know the refers engineering of the machine itself, and re-encode the prefix valeu.
+In order to program like putting words the creation of a machine you need to know the refers engineering of the machine itself, and re-encode the prefix value.
- A store disk is like an access table, whit an index array. that when e secure copy and the different between a fast format. the secure copy or cloning is in portend for later COM (compiler object magmatic) or LTP Lang with tipping person transferee of data. the computer COM is a serial system that whit a power inverter device that can get connection whit the internet NUC, nice to get you words, and cards. or the Network united community, COM is the handling of getting the drive E name
+ A store disk is like an access table, whit an index array. that when e secure copy and the different between a fast format. the secure copy or cloning is in portend for later COM (compiler object magmatic) or LTP Lang with tipping person a portend is like you own hand an whiting. transferee of data. the computer COM is a serial system that whit a power inverter device that can get connection whit the internet NUC, nice to get you words, and cards. or the Network united community, COM is the handling of getting the drive E name